KaranocaVe/LiquidGlassAvaloniaUI/README.md

 *The video above shows the visual effect with only the distortion applied.
-It looks quite impressive.*
+It looks quite impressive.The related code can be found in the branch*
 ## ⚠️ Current Status

 This is an experimental implementation with several known issues: